 In a battery swapping model, a depleted battery, residing in the vehicle, is replaced by a fully charged battery of the same architecture.
 Although the technical parameters for the battery swapping system would depend on the charging point of batteries and the swapping infrastructure.
 All batteries swapped in/out from the vehicle have to be homogenous.
 This is critical to maintain optimum battery life.
 Therefore, all battery swapping stations must stock the same battery (common battery technology and chemistry) to cater to the common swapping ecosystem in the country.
 The more disparate are the onboard batteries on different EVs, the more cumbersome and cost-inefficient will be the stocking process.
-All vehicle manufacturers across a segment (2-W/ 3-W) who intend to be part of the battery swapping ecosystem need to form a cohort and finalise battery technology which can then be rolled out across models and manufacturers.
-However, it is unlikely to happen.
-Internationally, the battery swapping model has not succeeded due to differences around standardisation, commercial reliability and viability.
+All vehicle manufacturers across a segment (2-W/3-W) who intend to be part of the battery swapping model has not succeeded due to differences around standardisation, commercial reliability and viability.
 Several manufacturers wanted to have an exclusivity in battery dynamics (which is the heart of an EV) and some even set up their own charging infrastructure (for instance, Tesla).